 The Musée Carnavalet invites you to discover the history of the capital.
 Discover what awaits you in Paris' oldest museum, which has the advantage of being free...
 [Read more]

-In Paris, the Musée de la Vie Romantique is a confidential place, a real favorite for many of the capital's inhabitants.
-Take the opportunity to rediscover this charming museum, nestled in the 9th arrondissement.
+In Paris, the Musée de la vie romantique is a hidden gem, a favorite among locals and visitors alike.
+Don’t miss the chance to explore this charming museum and its enchanting garden, tucked away in the 9th arrondissement.
 [Read more]

 The Musée de la Préfecture de Police, immerse yourself in history and police investigations